Click on the links below to skip to your preferred section:

 The Canadian Intellectual Property Office routinely issues patents for software-based inventions, particularly methods performed using computer-executable instructions that operate with some hardware elements or that focus on the systems, processes and methods used to achieve a solution to a specific technical problem, rather than on the algorithm per se.
 Furthermore, the Canadian Federal Court of Appeal ruled that an online method of doing business included patent-eligible subject matter.
 However, computer programs are not patentable in Canada if they only perform a series of mathematical calculations or if they relate to an abstract idea.

-2.5.2 - Can an AI be considered an inventor under Canadian patent law?
+2.5.2 - Can an AI system be considered an inventor under Canadian patent law?

 The Canadian Patent Office received a patent application with an AI system listed as the inventor.
-Known as DABUS and described as a "creativity machine," the applicant Stephen L. Thaler had originally listed the machine as the inventor in the 2019 application.
+Known as DABUS and described as a "creativity machine," the applicant Stephen L. Thaler had originally listed the machine as the inventor.
 A letter of non-compliance was sent to the applicant clarifying that it does not appear possible for a machine to have rights under Canadian law or have the capacity to transfer said rights to a human.
-A full decision has yet to be decided by the Canadian Patent Office, however the inventor section of the application has since been changed to "unknown."
+A full decision has yet to be rendered by the Canadian Patent Office.
+However, the inventor section of the application has since been changed to "unknown."
 Numerous other patent applications with DABUS listed as the inventor have already been rejected in other jurisdictions, including Australia, the United States, the United Kingdom, as well as by the European Patent Office Board of Appeal.

 3. Criminal Law Issues Relating to Information Technology